groundhog3/CS2303_Assignments/cs2303_hws/cs2303_hw05/readme.txt

 In total 4 programs were created:
 1. `./stacktest` This takes x num strings, pushes them into a stack, and then pops them off.
 2. `./stacktest_dbg` Same as `./stacktest` with debugging tools.
-3. `./stacktest2` This takes x num strings, pushes them into a stack, and then prints each string in reverse order.
+3. `./stacktest2` This takes x num strings, prints each string in reverse order.
 4. `./stacktest2_dbg` Same as `./stacktest2` with debugging tools.

 # Compilation